carpentries/docs.carpentries.org/source/handbooks/board_of_directors.md

 ### Board of Directors Calendar

-Once scheduled, Quarterly, committee, and special meetings will appear on the [Carpentries Board of Directors Google calendar](https://calendar.google.com/calendar/u/0?cid=cTdqMWZ0ZGxkb2FhcHNvMm9uNDRxcmRucHNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+Once scheduled, Quarterly, committee, and special meetings will appear on the [Carpentries Board of Directors Google calendar](https://calendar.google.com/calendar/u/0?cid=cTdqMWZ0ZGxkb2FhcHNvMm9uNDRxcmRucHNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) [private calendar].
 You can add relevant events to your calendar from there by clicking on the event you would like to attend.

 ### Google Drive